miloslavkostir/DataGrid/manual.en.md

     ->setLink(function($row) use ($self){return $self->link("delete!", $row['id']);})
     ->setConfirmationDialog(function($row){return "Are you sure to remove article $row[title]?";});
 ```
+> **Notice:**
+> There is a problem with confirmation dialog (JS function confirm()), if you discard confirmation dialog AJAX request will be proceed anyway.
+> This is solved in `assets/js/grid.ajax.js` file.
+If you use your own script don't forget fix this problem.
+Easiest solution is disable AJAX on columns with confirmation dialog.

 If you don't use AJAX, e.g. redirect to another presenter, use method setAjax(FALSE).